renocon/python-pygame-speed-dating/README.md

 # You can use negative indices to access elements from the right of the string
 big_whale[-1] # 'k'
 big_whale[-3] # 'i'

+# Strings are immutable
+sing_along = 'can\'t touch this' # Escape ' to use them in single quotes
+sing_along[2] = 'u' # TypeError: 'str' object does not support item assignment
 ```

 Some strings are really long.
 Actually, it's common Python convention to put a